elastic/kibana/src/plugins/data/README.md

  - `data.query.filterManager` - Manages the `filters` component of a `QueryState`.
 The global filter state (filters that are persisted between applications) are owned by this service.
  - `data.query.timefilter` - Responsible for the time range filter and the auto refresh behavior settings.
  - `data.query.queryString` - Responsible for the query string and query language settings.
- - `data.query.savedQueries` - This sub-service is responsible for persisting a `QueryState` into a `SavedObject`, so it can be restored and used by other applications.
+ - `data.query.savedQueries` - Responsible for persisting a `QueryState` into a `SavedObject`, so it can be restored and used by other applications.

  Any changes to the `QueryState` are published on the `data.query.state$`, which is useful when wanting to persist global state or run a search upon data changes.